SLACube/slacube-daq-tutorial/README.md

 ... ...
 ```

-Sometimes one of the root chip does not work, espeically right after power
+Sometimes one of the root chip does not work, especially right after power
 cycle.
 In such case, you may abort the job and try it again.
 The LArPix would
 probably works without all 4 root chips, but missing one could indicates some
 issues on the tile.